Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 How To Organize Your Loire Valley Day Trip From Paris

-Trying to see castles in the Loire when you're short on time is a challenge, but on a Loire Valley day trip from Paris, you can maximize your time and see much more than you would on your own, using public transportation.
+Trying to visit French castles in the Loire when you're short on time is a challenge, but a Loire Valley day trip from Paris is possible, whether by tour, train or car.
+Here are your best bets if all you have is one day.

 If you've only got 24 hours to spare, can you still take a full day trip to Loire Valley from Paris?